20 best winter school holiday activities to do in Sydney

 With two Sydney locations in Hornsby and Brookvale, Ninja Kids is inviting children to unleash their inner warrior over the school holidays, with action-packed training sessions designed to turn them into the ultimate ninja champions.
 Their holiday program is all about building strength, new skills, agility and self-confidence, all while having fun and making new friends.

 The day includes designated warm-up and stretching time, obstacle training, team-based activities and even an arts and crafts section of the day.
+Half day and afternoon sessions are also available.

 Where: